dmichaels/public/work/summaries/dig_welcomes/README.md

 **Solution**

-- The POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipline.
+- The POC (proof-of-concept) project, to demonstrate how a more realtime, less daily-replication driven, system could improve the user (member) experience, was to employ Kafka as a realtime data pipeline.

 - Kafka is a realtime, high-throughput (append-only, non-destrutive) streaming data bus (queue, pipeline).
   - Data (_messages_, _events_) can be written (streamed) to a Kafka named _topic_ (and are timestamped), by any process (producer).